 Proctors has engaged Schenectady, the region and the greater arts community in many ways – big and small – this century.
 Much of its outreach has been in partnership with others – from the Rescue Mission to Union College to The Daily Gazette to Broadway production companies.
 The Ambassador programs, Empty Bowls, The Alt, and teching Broadway shows are just some of the examples of our proud civic engagement.

-Proctors has one of the most expansive School of Performing Arts in Upstate New York with programming in Albany, Schenectady Saratoga, and with our On-the-Go! program, throughout the Capital Region.
+Proctors has one of the most expansive arts education program in Upstate New York with programming in Albany, Schenectady Saratoga, and in schools throughout the Capital Region.